-Spheroids in Matrigel that has invaded the local environment, can be moved after fixation and staining by following these simple steps:
+Spheroids in Matrigel that has invaded the local environment, can be moved after fixation and staining.
+However, this requires that the Matrigel is re-liquefied to allow the displacement of the spheroid to the appropriate imaging sample.
+For light-sheet imaging we followed these steps:

-- 1. Place the 96-well on ice to liquefy the hydrogel matrix - 2.
-Gently aspirate the spheroid and hydrogel into the FEB tube by attaching the tube to a syringe. - 3.
-Then spheroid in the tube is ready for, e.g., light-sheet microscopy as described in
+- 1. Place the the 96-well on ice to liquefy the hydrogel matrix - 2.
+Gently aspirate the spheroid and hydrogel into the FEB tube by attaching the tube to a syringe.
+This part is tricky, so alternatively spheroids and matrix can be moved from the well to an ice-cold culture dish with a 1 ml pipette (to prevent damaging flow rates), before being aspirated into the tube under a microscope, as sketched in Figure 1.
+This alternative procedure allows for better localization of the spheroid (or spheroids) in the tube - 3.
+Then the spheroid in the tube is ready for, e.g., light-sheet microscopy as described earlier